 Next, we use this website remarketing audience to create RLSA (Remarketing List Search Ads) in AdWords.

 You can set up the AdWords campaigns so that when a past website visitor searches for one of your keywords, you’ll place a higher bid to appear higher on their search results page.

-And to take this Facebook and AdWords strategy to an even more advanced level, here’s another trick: RLSA competitor bidding also allows you to purposely bid more aggressively for searches of your competitor keywords.
-You can snatch the potential customer right from under your competitor’s nose!
+And to take this Facebook and AdWords strategy to an even more advanced level, here’s another trick: RLSA competitor bidding also allows you to bid more aggressively for your competitors’ keyword searches.
+You can snatch potential customers right from under your competition’s nose!

 6) Combine Facebook Ads with Content Marketing

-Most companies create Facebook ads with the focus of turning warm leads into paying customers.
-Sadly, they’re also targeting those ads on cold leads, turning the campaign ROI close to zero.
+Most companies create Facebook ads with the goal of turning warm leads into paying customers.
+Sadly, they’re also targeting cold leads with those same ads, drastically reducing the campaign’s ROI.

-If you’re having a similar problem, you’ll be interested in the following strategy: You can turn cold leads into warm leads by using the combination of content marketing and Facebook ads.
+If you’re having a similar problem, listen up: You can turn cold leads into warm leads by using a combination of content marketing and Facebook ads.